DiogoAluai/registry-service/README.md

 This env will be used for both deploying to fly and to extrapolate url/location to be used by `RegistryClient`.
 After that, there's a `final.sh` script you can run to compile and deploy.

+#### Deploying to fly.io
 Check fly.io installation documentation for flyctl, then:
 $ flyctl apps list # prompts for login, very intuitive

+Final script will be your friend.
+Registry requires a volume, which will be automatically created upon running the script.
+It will compile the java application locally (you may need to run it as "mvn -s $MAVEN_HOME/conf/settings.xml clean package"), and then copy this jar from the target folder to fly.io.
+Instead of compiling it locally, you can download it from github releases.
+$ final.sh

 ##### Explanation:
 Registry persists data to a file.
 Default file path is `/app_data/hashmap.ser`, and it works in conjunction with provided `fly.io` configuration.